General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Introduction

-A peculiar consequence of this when attempting to apply such results to data is that the literature organized itself, at least in part, around a number of such conditions despite not having micro-foundations for the assumed dependence structure.
+A peculiar consequence of this organization, however, is that these conditions generally lack a scientific basis for the assumed dependence structure.
 For example, spatial standard errors are often used\textemdash e.g., in \cite{froot1989consistent,conley1999gmm,driscoll1998consistent}\textemdash when conducting $Z$-estimation (or GMM).
-However, in actual applications, for instance agricultural shocks such as rainfall or pests or soil, it is not clear that they should follow a specific form of interdependence satisfying $\phi$-mixing with a certain decay rate as invoked in \cite{conley1999gmm} (cross-sectionally) or \cite{driscoll1998consistent} (temporally and cross-sectionally).
-Surely shocks correlate over space, but it is hard to say much beyond that.
-To take a different example, some models of network formation orient themselves by embedding nodes in a random field to deliver central limit theorems.
-However, this is not without consequence, as it forces a specific, and sometimes undesirable, pattern of link formation.
-For example, clustering patterns or whether and when tree-like structures can be generated in large graphs are severely restricted with such modeling techniques \citep{hoff2002latent, lubold2020identifying}.
-If nodes $i$ and $j$ have a distance that inversely relates to the probability of a link between them forming, by the triangle inequality, the distances between $i$ and $k$ and $i$ and $j$ determine possible distances between $j$ and $k$ and therefore the probabilities of the $jk$ link forming.\footnote{\cite{LeungMoon22} also conceptualize a notion of dependence in networks by constructing radii of ``stability'' defined by changes in network statistics when dropping observed edges.} But that pattern then emerges due to spatial embedding rather than a fundamental modeling of human behavior.
-So in both of these cases, it is less restrictive and more appropriate to impose weaker high-level conditions on correlations if asymptotic normality still follows.
+However, in actual applications, for instance agricultural shocks such as rainfall or pests or soil, it is not clear that they follow a specific form of interdependence satisfying $\phi$-mixing with a certain decay rate as invoked in \cite{conley1999gmm} (cross-sectionally) or \cite{driscoll1998consistent} (temporally and cross-sectionally).
+Surely shocks correlate over space, but it is hard to argue empirically that their correlation matches the required mixing conditions.

+To take a different example, some models of social network formation orient themselves by embedding individuals in a random field to deliver central limit theorems.
+Distance in the metric space is, then, inversely proportional to the likelihood of a connection.
+Given the structure of the field, researchers can toggle dependence as a function of distance, reducing the size of the covariance sum.
+However, the structure of the field has implications for consequential properties of the graph, such as clustering patterns \citep{hoff2002latent, lubold2020identifying}, that then often fail to match the empirical observations.
+As in the previous example, the researcher probably has some intuition as to whether graph properties (e.g., clustering) are likely or not, but assessing the reasonableness of specific mixing random field assumptions is all but impossible.